Ellicott City Child Custody Lawyer

 Contact an Ellicott City Child Custody Attorney Today

 In Maryland, parents who have been issued a child custody complaint by the parent seeking custody have 30 days to respond.
 Do not wait.
 Whether you are in the middle of divorce, have just begun discussing divorce or separation, or are already separated, you need to protect your custody rights by acting now.
-Call our Ellicott City child custody attorneys at Weinberg & Schwartz, L.L.C today at 410-997-0203 to schedule a free consultation.
+Call our Ellicott City child custody attorneys at Weinberg & Schwartz, L.L.C today at 410-997-0203 to schedule a consultation.